Ferdinand Marcos: Militarism

-Rolex 12 and the military

-Along with Marcos, members of his Rolex 12 circle such as Defense Minister Juan Ponce Enrile, Chief of the Philippine Constabulary Fidel Ramos, and Chief of Staff of the Armed Forces of the Philippines Fabian Ver were the chief administrators of martial law.
-The three remained Marcos' closest advisers until he was ousted.
-Peripheral members of the Rolex 12 included Eduardo "Danding" Cojuangco Jr. and Lucio Tan.
+Marcos established a group of key advisors and administrators within the military establishment, known as the Rolex 12.
+His closest advisors and chief administrators: Enrile, Fidel Ramos, and Fabian Ver were the chief administrators of martial law.
+Other members included Danding Cojuangco and Lucio Tan.

-Between 1972 and 1976, Marcos increased the size of the Philippine military from 65,000 to 270,000 personnel, in response to South Vietnam falling into the hands of North Vietnam and other communist successes in South East Asia.
-Military officers were placed on the boards of media corporations, public utilities, development projects, and other private corporations, most of whom were highly educated graduates of the Philippine Military Academy.
-Marcos also supported the growth of a domestic weapons-manufacturing industry and increased military spending.

-Many human rights abuses were attributed to the Philippine Constabulary then headed by future president Fidel V. Ramos.
-Marcos organized the Civilian Home Defense Force, a precursor to Civilian Armed Forces Geographical Unit (CAFGU) to battle communist and Islamic insurgencies.
-It was accused of inflicting human rights violations on leftists, the NPA, Muslim insurgents, and rebels.
+Between 1972 and 1976, Marcos increased the size of the Philippine military from 65,000 to 270,000 personnel in response to the fall of South Vietnam and other communist victories in the region.
+Military officers were placed on the corporate boards of the media, public utilities, development projects, and other private corporations.
+Marcos also supported the growth of a domestic weapons manufacturing industry and increased military spending.
+Marcos organized the Civilian Home Defense Force to battle communist and Islamic insurgencies.
+Along with other elements of the Marcos regime, it was accused of inflicting human rights violations on leftists, the NPA, Muslim insurgents, and rebels.

+Under martial law, the Communist Party of the Philippines, the NPA, and the National Democratic Front (NDF) grew significantly.
+Despite Marcos's claims in 1981 that the conflict was "substantially contained", the NPA had established a foothold in urban areas, while the NDF formed relationships with legal opposition organizations.
+In the early 1980s, key communist leaders in Davao City were killed, leading the administration to claim the Party's "backbone" in the South had broken.
+However, remaining leaders began a campaign of urban insurrection, which led the international press to label Davao as the "Killing Fields" and the "Murder Capital" of the Philippines.
+The violence reached its peak in 1985, with 1,282 military and police deaths and 1,362 civilian deaths.

-US foreign policy
+Foreign policy

-By 1977, the armed forces had quadrupled and over 60,000 Filipinos had been arrested for political reasons.
-In 1981, Vice President George H. W. Bush praised Marcos for his "adherence to democratic principles and to the democratic processes".
-(Note: There is some disagreement between sources about whether President Bush said principle or principles) No American military or politician in the 1970s ever publicly questioned Marcos' authority to fight communism in South East Asia.

-From the declaration of martial law in 1972 until 1983, the US government provided $2.5 billion in bilateral military and economic aid to Marcos, and about $5.5 billion through multilateral institutions such as the World Bank.
+By 1977, the armed forces had quadrupled in size, and over 60,000 Filipinos had been arrested for political reasons.
+He retained the active support of the United States throughout the period of martial law.
+From 1972 until 1983, the United States government provided $2.5 billion in bilateral military and economic aid to the Marcos regime, and about $5.5 billion was provided by multilateral institutions such as the World Bank.

-During the Carter administration (1977–1981) the relationship with the US had soured somewhat when Carter targeted the Philippines in his human rights campaign.
-Despite this, the Carter administration provided military aid to the Marcos regime.